 India's most dramatic GVC transformation has occurred in electronics.
 The country moved from importing ~80% of smartphones to producing ~99% domestically within a decade, driven by PLI incentives and Apple's supply chain diversification.

-Key milestone: Apple assembled ~14% of its global iPhones in India in FY2024, rising sharply to approximately 25% of global iPhone production by FY2025 (Bloomberg, March 2026), with production by Foxconn, Pegatron, and Tata Electronics.
+Key milestone: Apple assembled ~14% of its global iPhones in India in FY2024, rising sharply to approximately 25% of global iPhone production by FY2025 (Bloomberg, 10 March 2026) — roughly 55 million units (up from 36 million in FY24, a 53% increase per Asymco, March 2026) — with production by Foxconn, Pegatron, and Tata Electronics.
+India now assembles all models of Apple's iPhone 17 lineup including Pro and Pro Max.
+Apple's India share is expected to climb to 26–30% by 2027 as it targets making the majority of US-market iPhones from India by end-2026.
 This represents the most significant foreign technology supply chain anchor India has attracted.

 India Semiconductor Mission (ISM): Backed by a $10 billion commitment, the Mission is designed to build semiconductor fabrication, assembly, testing, and packaging (ATMP) capabilities.
 The largest investment so far: